Seasonal Employees In Retail

 - Use sourcing channels that offer a high yield of candidates who only want seasonal work.
 You’ll make better seasonal hires faster if you can mine rich veins of candidates who just want to work for the season.
 Look into graduating university students who are taking time to figure out what they want to do.
 Also by ensuring that you have a compelling and well-communicated employee referral program to entice right-fit talent is beneficial to finding great talent.

 - Adopting a “sink or swim” approach with your seasonal employees is setting yourself, them, your team up for disaster.
 Here an opportunity to compress your onboarding program using information vetted from your existing team to determine the critical components to be a contributing and value-adding, high-functioning member of the team.
-By including your team in this process, it will give your team some additional ownership in the seasonal team member’s success and the working relationship.
+By including your best field people in this process, it will give your team some additional ownership in the seasonal team member’s success and the working relationship.

 - Take time to ensure that job descriptions for seasonal hires are accurate, complete and up-to-date.
 In other words, stop relying on descriptions that are four, five, or six years old.
 Make it current and accurate.
 Ensure it delivers meaning & purpose to your seasonal employees need to do work that matters.
 Customers should not be able to determine who is seasonal or permanent based on the experience they deliver.